chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 ![subnet summary](/img/maas/subnet-settings.png)

 Finally scroll down to the Reserved section and add reservations via the "Reserve range" button.
-Here I've reserved the ranges which cover the DHCP and Static assignments from the table above.
+Set reservations which cover the DHCP and Static assignments from the table above.

 ![reservations](/img/maas/reserved-ranges.png)